DarshanSuresh/BasicCalculator/README.md

 # BasicCalculator
-Basic calculator using HTML and CSS.
+This will be basic calculator using HTML and CSS.
+By using Visual Studio Code and for HTML running purpose BRAVEhas been used.
+Thank You..